-It is a good habit to discuss with the facility’s administration about the various aspects of the facility’s services in relation to your family members staying there.
+It is a good habit to discuss with the facility’s administration the various aspects of the facility’s services in relation to your family members staying there.
 You will get a feel for the facility’s reaction to your queries.

 If you find their explanations dodgy or inadequate, you may want to rethink.

 Typically, any facility will have high rates of staff attrition if the management is not empathetic to its staff members.
-You can see this by noticing changes of staff members assigned to your family members.
+You can see this by noticing changes in staff members assigned to your family members.